 Debris, such as fish waste and uneaten food, can accumulate deep in the gravel.
 If left to rot indefinitely, bad bacteria may form, which could be harmful to your fish.

-Want to know how often you should vacuum your aquarium gravel?
+Want to know how often you should use a vacuum?
 Well, even among experts you’ll find more answers than there are minutes in the day.

 What we’d suggest is finding a routine that works for you, based on how well-stocked your tank is and how much waste tends to accumulate at the bottom of the tank.